-Brian Deane is of course to mention, talking about players in both camps, joining West Ham from Leicester back in 2003, Tony Cottee certainly is another, real legend at West Ham being an iconic figure at the club, also doing his business brightly with Leicester winning the Worthington Cup 20 years ago.
+Brian Deane is of course to mention, talking about players in both camps, joining West Ham from Leicester back in 2003.
+Tony Cottee certainly is another.
+A real legend at West Ham being an iconic figure at the club, also doing his business brightly with Leicester, winning the Worthington Cup in 2000.

 Keith Robson is one under the radar, a player that turned up at Leicester in the early 80’s, being in the squad that managed promotion to the first division under Gordon Milne.
 Robson had a past at Newcastle, West Ham and Norwich, probably most known for his performance against Anderlecht in the European Cup winners Cup final in 1976.